-- Speed is over 2.5 m/s. - Heading accuracy is under 6 deg. - Roll rate is less than 20 deg./s. - Pitch rate is less than 15 deg./s. - · Heading rate is less than 15 deg./s. - The positioning performance may be degraded when the e-scooter is driving on uneven surfaces like cobblestone roads due to the increased noise of the IMU measurements. - The positioning performance is not guaranteed in special maneuvers where the e-scooter is lifted and carried, flipped 180 degrees, or left lying on the ground and lifted up again. - Unlike automotive dynamic model, position, velocity, and attitude are not frozen when the escooter is static. - The e-scooter dynamic model is not optimized for parking garages or longer GNSS outages. - Automatic wheel tick polarity detection should not be used.
-This is achieved by the configuration item CFG-SFODO-DIS AUTODIRPINPOL = 1 - When the IMU is installed at the handlebar, the navigation performance is degraded for two reasons: Firstly, the sensor fusion navigation filter assumes that the IMU shall be mounted to a fixed orientation with respect to the vehicle compartment where the wheel speed is measured.
+Speed is over 2.5 m/s.

+- Heading accuracy is under 3 deg. - Roll rate is less than 90 deg./s. - Pitch rate is less than 90 deg./s. - · Heading rate is less than 90 deg./s. - The positioning performance may be degraded when the motorbike is driving on uneven surfaces like cobblestone roads due to the increased noise of the IMU measurements. - The positioning performance is not guaranteed in special maneuvers where the motorbike is lifted and carried, flipped 180 degrees, or left lying on the ground and lifted up again. - With motorbike dynamic model, the position, velocity, and attitude are frozen when the vehicle is static. - Disabling the automatic wheel tick polarity detection with CFG-SFODO-DIS\AUTODIRPINPOL = 1 may speed up the wheel tick initialization, resulting in a quicker start to the calibration. - $\triangle$ When the IMU is installed at the handlebar, the navigation performance is degraded for two reasons: Firstly, the sensor fusion navigation filter assumes that the IMU shall be mounted to a fixed orientation with respect to the vehicle compartment where the wheel speed is measured.
 This assumption is broken when the IMU is installed to the handlebar while getting the wheel speed data from the rear wheel.
 Secondly, the IMU measurements tend to be noisier in the handlebar.